Fruit/Nut

 Its splendid fall colors make it a desirable landscape tree.

 Honey made from the nectar of tupelo flowers is light and mild-tasting.
-In
+In Florida, tupelo honey production is a million-dollar a year business.

 Wildlife love it because…